Instructions to AuthorsScope

 EDITORIAL REVIEW AND ACCEPTANCE

 The acceptance criteria for a manuscript are the quality and originality of the research and its significance to our readership.
 Except where otherwise stated, manuscripts are single-blind peer reviewed by at least two anonymous reviewers and the editor.
 Final acceptance or rejection rests with the Editorial Board, who reserves the right to refuse any material for publication.

 Manuscripts should be written in English and must be submitted online through our ScholarOne Manuscripts System.
 For full ScholarOne Manuscripts Instructions click here.
 Once you have prepared your manuscript according to the instructions please visit the online submission website.

 Initial submission should include a cover letter (filling in the cover letter section) stating that: (i) the content has not been published or submitted for publication elsewhere and (ii) all authors are in the agreement with the content of the manuscript, attached with (i) the precise contribution of all authors to this manuscript respectively and (ii) the brief CV of the corresponding author.
 Authors must declare any financial support or relationships that may pose conflict of interest.
 If tables or figures have been reproduced from other sources, a letter from the copyright holder (usually the Publisher) stating authorization to reproduce the material must be attached to the covering letter.

 Submission of revised manuscript should include: (i) the revised manuscript with revisions marked, (ii) a letter answering all reviewers’ questions point by point.

-Submission of the final manuscript should include: (i) the revised manuscript with revisions marked. (ii) an agreement on transferring the copyright to the Institute of Biochemistry and Cell Biology with corresponding author's signature.
+Submission of the final manuscript should include: (i) the revised manuscript with revisions marked. (ii) an agreement on transferring the copyright to the Institute of Biochemistry and

 If you have difficulties in using the online submission system, please feel free to contact the Editorial Office at the following address: